noahzemlin/Honey-Ducklings/README.md

 This is the code for the Honey Ducklings team as part of MIT Battlecode 2024 https://battlecode.org/

+## Version 10

+Added heuristic function for planning around enemies.
+It might actually make things worse but it's a good idea.

 ## Version 9

 Chase enemies